FREQUENTLY ASKED QUESTIONS

 If, as a fashion model, you have an editorial or lifestyle shoot concept that completely knocks my socks off utilizing lower value pieces that you have already strategized and that you are willing to do most of my usual work for (scouting/providing/finding location, creative direction, pre-production planning and coordination, and gather all set design elements) so that all I need to do is show up, create and direct, and handle post-production/licensing.
 It is VERY rare that I do this.
 That concept had better hit hard, be trend right, have some effort put into location/set design, and feature pieces that are unique and interesting to me even if they are non-designer.

 If, as a model that does figure/art work as part of your offerings, you want to create sets that are either a combination of fashion and nude/art work, or sets that are primarily nude/art work for our exclusive mutual benefit in access to, distribution of, and licensed monetization of the content.
-This option is only for enthusiastically on-board professional, semi-professional, or informed amateur or hobby models who are interested in exploring and creating in this discipline of art.
+This option is only for enthusiastically on-board professional, semi-professional, or well-informed amateur or hobby models who have a purpose for and are interested in exploring and creating in this discipline of art.

 If nobody on this list sounds like you, you are either a paying client or just not someone I need to work with without compensation.
 Feel free to book me if you’re the former.
 Wishing you all the best if you’re the latter.